 You will be automatically directed to the Transcreation Tool when you edit the content that is in a Transcreation or Transcreation Review step.

-Attempting to access the Transcreation Tool by following the above steps on any strings that are Published will result in opening the CAT Tool.
+Attempting to access the Transcreation Tool by following the above steps on any strings that are Published, or from the Jobs detail screen by users who have access to that, will result in opening the CAT Tool.

 The Transcreation Tool is different from the standard CAT tool in that it allows translators to add multiple transcreation options for one source string and supplies back translations.